Labros Filippou is a New York based, multi-disciplinary artist, born in Karditsa, Greece.

 Back in 2018, in Greece, Labros performs with the most beautiful and talented guys from the folk, traditional music scene, in Thessaloniki, GR, where they put together the folkest and most traditional fair, only it seems and sounds as if it came from the future.
 Two lead vocalists, percussion, clarinet, kanun, guitars, violin.
 This one is a dream come true for Labros (find out why, looking through the third paragraph of this page once again).

 His debut as a cinema director, is called Element.
 A short film he co-wrote and co-directed.
 World Dog is the music project that inspired the creation of the film and Stelios Faitakis‘ art work was the final piece that completed the project.

 Working with Julia Kent (Antony and the Johnsons), for ‘Alismono‘.

 Working with Tanztheater Wuppertal Pina Bausch for Daphnis Kokkinos’ solo, ‘ADDIO ADDIO AMORE’, where he composed and sang part of the music.

-Composing along with the emerging electronic music producer Constantine and singing part of the music for the performance “Free At Last” of the incredibly talented dance duo, Danae & Dionysios, presented at the Theater Rotterdam, in 2019.
+Composing and singing part of the music for the performance “Free At Last” of the incredibly talented dance duo, Danae & Dionysios, presented at the Theater Rotterdam, in 2019.